mgutz/dat/README.md

 #### Nested Transactions

-Simple nested transaction support works as follows:
+Nested transaction logic is as follows:

 *   If `Commit` is called in a nested transaction, the operation results in a NOOP.
     Only the top level `Commit` commits a transaction to the database.

-*   If `Rollback` is called in a nested transaction, then the entire transaction is rollbacked. `Tx.IsRollbacked` is set to true.
+*   If `Rollback` is called in a nested transaction, then the entire transaction is rolled back. `Tx.IsRollbacked` is set to true.

 *   Either `defer Tx.AutoCommit()` or `defer Tx.AutoRollback()` **MUST BE CALLED** for each corresponding `Begin`.
 The internal state of nested transaction is